Over the last 12 years living in France, I have discovered the best way to protect my exotic plants during the winter months.

-In early 2017, I had to rebuild a terrace and, because of the groundwork involved, all the existing plants had to be removed.
-It gave me the opportunity, however, to experiment in creating a microclimate for my banana garden to survive the winter months.
+In early 2017, I had to rebuild a terrace.
+Due to the groundwork involved, all the existing plants had to be removed.
+This gave me the opportunity to experiment in creating a microclimate for my banana garden to survive the winter months.

 How I Created a Microclimate to Protect My Banana Plants